Ottawa Light Rail Transit (LRT) Stage 2, Ontario, Canada

-The federal government announced more than $65m for the enabling works of the project.
-The funding will be used for early works and preliminary engineering, acquisition of four LRVs, and for other supporting works.
+The federal government announced financing of more than $66m through the Public Transit Infrastructure Fund for the enabling works of the project.
+The funding will be used for early works and preliminary engineering, acquisition of four LRVs, as well as other supporting works.

 The province also made a commitment to provide 50% of the capital costs for the Airport Rail Link and the Trim Extension, which would cost approximately $315m.

 The City Council will continue working with existing partner RTG for the Stage-2 project procurement process, which will be undertaken through two competitions.

 The first competition will be for a $2.5bn design, build and finance contract for the East and West extensions, as well as city-bundled works.

 Another will be a $535m design, build, finance and maintenance competition for the Trillium Line extension.

 The preliminary engineering and project management services contract for the Stage-2 LRT project was awarded to Capital Transit Partners (CTP), a joint venture comprising STV Canada Consulting, URS Canada/Aecom, Jacobs Associates Canada Corporation, and Morrison Hershfield.